-The Library's total OPEB liability was measured as of April 30, 2019, and was determined by an actuarial valuation as of that date.
+The Library's total OPEB liability was measured as of April 30, 2020, and was determined by an actuarial valuation as of April 30, 2019.

 Actuarial Assumptions and Other Inputs.
 The total OPEB liability in the April 30, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: